Querying Segments Using the "Nearest" Geometry

 Scenario

-A billboard company in Los Angeles wants to build more billboards in their city.
-They want to see which roads have the most traffic, in order to maximize the impact of each billboard.
-We can use StreetLight Advanced Traffic Counts to get metrics for roads in their area and help them decide where to build new billboards.
+A drive-thru restaurant company in Los Angeles wants to build a new location.
+They want to see which potential sites have the most traffic.
+We can use StreetLight Advanced Traffic Counts to get metrics for roads near a site and help them decide where to build the new location.

 📘